tylertroy/video2sprites/README.md

 ## Using your sprites in a your Game

-Here is a toy example of using your animation sprite sheet in pygame.
-I also include a couple of other graphical elements I created using the same technique.
+Here is a basic example using our animation sprite sheet with pygame.
+The SpriteSheet class is merely a convenient way to cycle through each frame of the sprite sheet.
+I also included another graphical element I created using the same technique.
+If you did not download this new element `'bluering_95x(114x150).png'` you should remove the lines marked ###.

 ```python
 import pygame